czervenka/gap/doc/testing.rst

 Testing
 =======

-Tests can not only save time and help keep project bug-free but tests are often the the only source of up to date documentation.
+Tests can save time, help to keep the project bug-poor and are good (and often the only) source of up to date documentation.

 Gap uses `nose <http://nose.readthedocs.org/en/latest/testing.html>`__ and `Google's testbed <https://developers.google.com/appengine/docs/python/tools/localunittesting>`__.